 iPhone 14 Pro Max battery life was great on 16.1.
 Now the phone is a bit hot and battery draining, almost android-like with iOS 16.1.1 (source).

-First of all, let us have an idea of the causes of this problem.
+First, let us have an idea of the causes of this problem.
 The most likely one is Apple’s latest iPhone software, iOS 16.
 This particular version of iOS is notorious for having several issues, one of which is the batteries on iPhones not lasting as long as they should on a single charge.

 Another reason could be 5G, which drains your battery faster than LTE.
-There are other possible reasons too, which we will discuss below in this post.
+There are other possible reasons, too, which we will discuss below in this post.

 8 Ways to Fix iPhone 14 Series Quick Battery Drain Problem